 What About Using Credit Cards In Thailand?

 Yes, you can use your credit card in Thailand.
-If you use it to withdraw cash from an ATM, you will not only have to pay the 220 Baht ATM fee but also the credit card companies generally also charge a fee of 2 to 5% on cash withdraws.
+If you use it to withdraw cash from an ATM, you will not only have to pay the 220 Baht ATM fee but also the credit card companies generally also charge a fee of 2 to 5% on cash withdrawals.

 You can also use it to pay for hotels and in shops.
-Unfortunately, the hotels and shops will add a 2% to 5% fee onto the total amount.
+Unfortunately, the hotels and shops will add a 2% to 5% fee to the total amount.

 Remember, that it is expensive to withdraw money using your credit card.

 Finally, Thailand is an amazing country to visit but unfortunately, it has properly the highest ATM fees in the world.
 This can make a trip to Thailand very expensive.
 The best way to avoid the fee is to bring about 20,000 baht and some of your home currency.

 And that’s it for now!
 I’d love to know if this guide on how can I avoid ATM tees in Thailand has helped you.
 Let me know if you have any questions and let me know if there is more to add.